Best Sites for Expats and Expat Wannabes

 Mexico Mike - This blog has been the bible for a few of the single men I know in preparing for their move to Mazatlán.
 We're kind of friends now and he's a great guy.

 Two Expats Living in Mexico - This popular expat blog gives detailed how-to's on Mexico once you live here, especially if you're considering the Yucatan.
 The author, a former Florida sheriff gives detailed advice on safety and saving money in Mexico.
-It's the level of detail you won't need until you actually get here.

 The Mexico Monitor - a sound blog on Mexico law, business and politics by Jess Heath, an attorney based in Mexico City.

-It’s impossible to weigh things properly from just research.
 You can easily get overwhelmed by minutia.
 By experiencing Mexico early in the process, you can gain the proper perspective and know what to focus on.

 Related link: Mexico can feel just like home when it comes to entertainment at home. - Ventanas Mexico